-Last summer, Ainge, in the midst of a “two-week bender,” wrote that he “had some trouble with the law” while he was in Tennessee visiting friends.
+Ainge also wrote that while in the midst of a "two-week bender" last summer he "had some trouble with the law" while he was in Tennessee visiting friends.

 "It never got reported because the cops were Tennessee fans, and they saw how bad a shape I was in," Ainge wrote.
 "It was so bad that I don't even want to talk about it.
 I was cuffed, but instead of busting me, the cops called somebody in town that knew me."

 Ainge wrote that he has been clean since July 17, 2010.
 During a stretch where he bounced between rehabilitation facilities and a halfway house, Ainge was prescribed medication for bipolar disorder for the first time in his life, he wrote.